-This one is a no brainer.
-There are a few local cheesemakers that have a large (and tasty) award-winning variety of cheeses.
-Check out some cheese pairing tips here to impress your family and friends.
+This one is a no-brainer.
+There are a few local cheesemakers that have an award-winning selection of cheeses.
+If nothing else, you’ll want to try some fresh cheese curds—the fresher and the squeakier the better.

+Local growers use the cherry crop to create cherry salsa, a staple of many farm markets and grocery stores in the county.
 Sweeter than traditional salsas, cherry salsa is the perfect starter for any party or gathering and pairs well with a mild cheese.
 Most makers will sell their cherry salsa in a mild, medium, and hot variety.

 While Door County is not widely known for its honey, the number of beekeepers has grown in recent years, making it easier to enjoy the sweet local flavor.
 You should be able to find at least one variety of local honey at any local store or market.

-They’re great in trail mix, or as an addition to a Door County foodie gift box.
+A classic.
+Typically dried cherries come in sweetened and unsweetened varieties, and those with a sweet tooth will love them covered in chocolate.
+They’re great in trail mix or as an addition to a Door County gift box.
 Not only are they a great snacking item, they also work well in many recipes and pair perfectly with a wide variety of cheeses.